odys-z/x-visual/docsphinx/guide/tests.rst

 To use and loading gltf nodes, user must have some basic idea of gltf format.
 X-visual is intend for users of programmer.
 Here is some information about :ref:`GLTF Format<gltf-format>`.

+FYI, usually artists sometimes would not seriously care about how node's matrices are working.
+In gltf scene, a nodes transformation is combined all of it's ancestors, so the node's transformation matrix itself will not makes what the objects should look like.
+X-visual provided a brutal way, just disable all the transformation in gltf with *Visual.paras.withTransform* = false, then set Obj3.transform as you, the programmer liked.